 The media, of course, have enabled him; they know that Trump is likely to say something entertaining or outrageous, and that he’s good for ratings.
 But even as other candidates have finally turned on Trump to try to cast him in a negative light, he keeps on owning the media.
 And his timing is pretty impeccable.

-Consider the chart below right, and bear in mind that this was back in August, long before the primary season, when most people are relatively tuned out of election politics coverage and media had many more candidates to cover.
+Consider the chart above, and bear in mind that this was back in August, long before the primary season, when most people are relatively tuned out of election politics coverage and media had many more candidates to cover.

 Now fast-forward to 2016.
 During the last Republican debate, Marco Rubio dumped a binder’s worth of oppo research on Trump – from a lawsuit over illegal Polish workers on one of his projects, to the now-defunct Trump University.
 Showing some pretty sharp PR skills himself, Rubio kept the barbs coming, relentlessly urging viewers to “google it.”
 And one charge seemed to stick; searches for “Trump University” soared in the hours after the debate.
 But within 24 hours, Trump managed to grab control of the conversation by calling a press briefing in which he was endorsed by none other than New Jersey governor Chris Christie – a shocking turnabout that was good for at least three news cycles.